Lahore receives moderate rain

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: After hot and humid day, moderate rain hit the provincial metropolis in the evening on Wednesday, changing the weather while Met Office predicted similar weather conditions for the next 24 hours.
+LAHORE: Moderate rain was reported in the city early morning on Tuesday while Met office predicted similar weather conditions for the next 24 hours.

-The rainwater inundated all major roads, residential and commercial localities, graveyards, bus stands and public parks.
-Almost 300 feeders of Lesco were also closed due to the continuous rain, depriving more than 30 per cent of the City population from electricity.
+The highest rain was recorded in Punjab University area while other localities included Shahdara, Johar Town, Gulshan-e-Ravi, Pani Wala Talab, Farooqabad, Iqbal Town, Sabzazar, Chowk Nakhuda, Samanabad, Gulberg, Lakshmi Chowk, Tajpura, Misri Shah, Jail Road, Upper Mall, Nishtar Town, Airport and DHA areas.
+Scattered rain continued till Tuesday evening across the city.
+Rainwater accumulated on all major roads but Wasa claimed it was drained out till noon.

-Moreover, people complained that majority of the XENs and SDOs in Lesco didn’t attend calls made on their mobile phones printed on the electricity bills, on which, people started calling Lesco’s top management to register their complaints.
-As there was no electricity, many tube-wells of Wasa also remained off.
-The Wasa MD said that till evening all the 22 sore points, including Laxmi Chowk, Haji Camp and Ichhra, were cleared from rainwater.
+Meanwhile, Met officials said monsoon currents are penetrating in upper and central parts of the country today and likely to strengthen during next 24 hours.
+They predicted rain/wind-thundershowers (with isolated heavy falls) are expected in Khyber Pakhtunkhwa, Islamabad, Punjab, eastern Balochistan, Kashmir and Gilgit-Baltistan.
+Dust-storm/isolated rain-thundershower is also expected in upper Sindh.
+Rainfall was recorded at several other cities.
+Tuesday’s highest maximum temperature was recorded at Nokkundi and Dalbandin where mercury reached 43°C while in Lahore it was 32.1°C and minimum was 21.2°C.